Generic Name: miconazole (mi-KON-a-zole)

 - Miconazole suppositories comes with an additional patient leaflet.
 Read it carefully and reread it each time you get miconazole suppositories refilled.

-- Miconazole suppositories is for vaginal use only.
+- Miconazole suppositories are for vaginal use only.
 Do not use in the eyes or take by mouth.

 - Using the applicator provided, insert 1 suppository high into the vagina at bedtime for 7 days.